 The road from Zurich to Lucerne.

-Lucerne’s a place not to be missed if you are visiting Switzerland.
-It has that perfect and almost “photoshopped” beauty that Bourdain hates.
+Lucerne’s a place not to be skipped if you are visiting Switzerland.
+It has that perfect and almost “photoshopped” beauty that Bourdain hated.
+I came here after Anthony Bourdain passed away on June 8, 2018.
+I just want to thank him for inspiring me to travel and try things I didn’t felt comfortable with at first but ended up being great experiences.
 Once you arrive, the first thing you will notice it’s the Kapellbrücke.
 This 14th Century wooden footbridge it’s the oldest wooden covered bridge in Europe and its very eye catching and photogenic.

 The Kapellbrücke in Lucerne.